roguewhistler/examz/README.txt

 To demo this document class, simply download one or both of the provided zip files, extract them, and follow the directions in the README files.
-Both zip files contain copies of the files counterz.sty and examz.cls, so you only need a TeX installation.
+Both zip files contain copies of the files counterz.sty and examz.cls, so you only need a standard TeX installation (and Sage for the example that uses Sage).

 ----------------------------------------------------------------------
 `examz' --- 2023/06/07 Version 1.0.0